fabiand/cni-hold/README.md

 namespace - and thus the pod itself - until the pod annotation `prevent_pod_creation` is set to `false`.

+(contrib/watch-and-annotate-pods.sh)[contrib/watch-and-annotate-pods.sh]
+is an example script to automatically set this annotation for every new pod.

 # Issues

 - CNI plugin MUST be the first in the chain